George Philip Farran: Studies

 Farran's work was first based on a broad range of marine zoology: it was later in his career that he began his work on planktonic organisms for which he is best known.
 He specifically studied copepods, which are aquatic crustaceans.

 Farran was brought material from around the world by other scientists.
 He was widely published scientist, with work published journals, including those of the Royal Irish Academy and Linnean Society of London, Exploration of the Sea, and by the Zoological Society.
-Most of his work was published in the Scientific Investigations of the Fisheries Branch of the Department of Agriculture and Technical Instruction.
+Most of his work was published in the Scientific Investigations of the Fisheries Branch of the Department of Agriculture and Technical Instruction for Ireland.

 When he began nearing the end of his career his work was more focused on the administrative side of his job rather than the scientific work he preferred.
 Farran did still manage to continue his work with planktonic organisms throughout the remainder of his life even close to his death on January 5, 1949, at the age of 72.
 Farran still studied after his retirement, and even participated in an experiment of breeding of oysters in tanks at Cromane in 1947 and 1948 just before he died.